amanjpatil/Image-File-Compression-Decompression/README.md

 - project  [-c] | [-d] [File or Folder Name ] [-o] [Output File/Foleder name ]

 # Results :
-- Using this project we can compress up 19 kB of file
+- Using this project we can compress up 250 kB of image file